---

 );

-The JSX syntax requires jsxImportSource: "chat" in your tsconfig.json (or a per-file /** @jsxImportSource chat */ pragma).
+The JSX syntax requires `jsxImportSource: "chat"` in your `tsconfig.json` (or a per-file `/** @jsxImportSource chat */` pragma).
 Without this, TypeScript won't recognize the card JSX types.
 If you run into type issues with JSX, use the function-call syntax instead — it produces the same output with better type inference.

 See the [Cards](/docs/cards) page for the full list of card components.

-Streaming
+## Streaming

-import { streamText } from "ai";
+import { ToolLoopAgent } from "ai";

-const result = streamText({ model, prompt: message.text });
+const result = await agent.stream({ prompt: message.text });

-await thread.post(result.textStream);
+await thread.post(result.fullStream);

 See the [Streaming](/docs/streaming) page for details on platform behavior and configuration.

-Attachments and files
+## Attachments and files

-Any structured message format (markdown, ast, or card) supports files for uploading attachments alongside the message:
+Any structured message format (`markdown`, `ast`, or `card`) supports `files` for uploading attachments alongside the message:

 await thread.post({